core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic-name': A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.

 * 'topic-data': A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI as a CBOR text string.
-This property may contain a fully formed URL including scheme and host or just the resource path when the topic-data resource for the topic is hosted by the broker.

 * 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.conf".